Looking-Glass/JoyconLib/README.md

 Uses C# glue code and [HIDAPI](https://github.com/signal11/hidapi) binaries from [Unity-Wiimote](https://github.com/Flafla2/Unity-Wiimote)

 GetVector method (attempt at sensor fusion implementation) is still unreliable!
 Enable in JoyconManager at your own risk.
 Sensor fusion code is in Joycon.ProcessIMU.
 Feel free to submit pull requests; sensor fusion code based on [this guide](starlino.com/imu_guide.html).

-if you have errors cloning this, run `git lfs install --skip-smudge`.